Megamax

-Megamax was a pay television and an analog channel that was broadcast in Hungary, Romania, Czech Republic and Slovakia, owned by AMC Networks International in Central Europe.
-It was aimed primarily at young males, 5–17 years old and broadcast animated series and teen series.
+Megamax was a pay television channel that was broadcast in Hungary, Romania, Czech Republic and Slovakia, owned by AMC Networks International in Central Europe.
+It was aimed primarily at children, 5–17 years old and broadcast animated series and teen series.

-The channel closed down on 1 January 2020 at 06:00 CET.
-Its channel slot transitioned to JimJam.

 History

 Megamax was first launched in Hungary on 18 April 2011 at 16:00 CET on Telekom and timeshared with Zone Club, which was broadcast 24 hours a day since New Year's Day 2007.
 On 1 September 2011, Megamax increased broadcast time from 13:00 CET, and on 1 December 2011 from 07:00 CET.
 On 1 February 2012, Zone Club closed, and the channel became available on the Hungarian UPC Direct.